The Xometry app works best with JavaScript enabled!

 9. Print Bed

 The print bed is the area in which the printed part is built.
-Print beds can be as small as 200 x 200 mm, or as large as 1 m x 1 m.
+Print beds can range in size from 200 x 200 mm to 1 m x 1 m.
 The print bed is often moved back and forth along the y-axis.
 The print bed may have removable panels on it that improve the print's adhesion to the bed and facilitate the removal of the part after printing.

 10. Feeder System